seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

    setTagValue(tagsDict, "NM", 3);
    // => tags: "NM:i:3 NH:i:1"

-The first parameter to :dox:`BamTagsDict#setTagValue setTagValue` is the :dox:`BamTagsDict`, the second one is a two-character string with the key, and the third one is the value.
+The first parameter to :dox:`BamTagsDict#setTagValue` is the :dox:`BamTagsDict`, the second one is a two-character string with the key, and the third one is the value.
 Note that the type of tag entry will be taken automatically from the type of the third parameter.

 Reading values is slightly more complex because we have to handle the case that the value is not present.